-The term was coined in its specialized meaning by Emmanuel Rhoides in 1885 and was subsequently adapted into other languages, like French as "diglossie" and Spanish as "diglosia", to denote this side-by-side linguistic coexistence.
+The specialized meaning of the term was coined by Emmanuel Rhoides in 1885 and was subsequently adapted into other languages, like the French "diglossie" and Spanish "diglosia", to denote this side-by-side linguistic coexistence.

 In this article, we will take a look at what diglossia is and how different languages or varieties are used, as well as the effects of diglossia on translation.

 What is diglossia?

 The term was first used to describe the situation in which a community strictly uses the high variety ("H") in formal situations, such as literature and mass media, and the low variety ("L") in ordinary conversations.

 This means that the two varieties are closely-related and inherently belong to the same language.
 Historically, the high variety was usually used at an earlier stage of the language, such as Classical Latin, and the low variety diverged as a continuum from colloquial speech, such as Vulgar Latin.

 However, the term was later expanded to include communities in which the high variety and the low variety were unrelated languages.
 An example of this is Jamaican Creole, which is regarded as the low variety, and standard English, which is regarded as the high variety in Jamaica.

 In communities where diglossia is present, the low variety is the language of the home, friends and informal interactions.
 The high variety is held in high esteem and rules the sphere of politics, education and translation services.

 Most speakers of diglossic languages will know that the low variety usually has no grammatical rules or established writing system.
 This makes its translation socially inappropriate, as it may not be suitable for the situation.
 On the other hand, the high variety has fewer native speakers as it is not used in everyday settings and is typically characterized by more complex grammatical rules.

 Looking at the situation from this perspective, does this mean it is impossible to hire native translators for diglossic languages, such as Arabic, German or Chinese?